DavidMertz/RegEx_Puzzles/book.md

 fail2 = "@@ @@@ @@@@ @@@@@ @@@@@@@ "
 ```

-The Sieve of Erathosthenes is a lovely and ancient algorithm for finding
+The Sieve of Eratosthenes is a lovely and ancient algorithm for finding
 all the prime numbers.
 It "strikes out" each multiple of a prime as it
 steps through all the natural numbers, leaving only primes thereby.
 In
 a compact Python implementation it can look like the below (this can be